Revaz-Goguadze/fibonacci-iterator/README.md

 * Implement the `IEnumerator<T>` interface in the [FibonacciEnumerator](FibonacciIterator/FibonacciEnumerator.cs#L6) class to define an enumerator.
 Some of the interface members should be [implemented explicitly](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interfaces/explicit-interface-implementation).

 If you are coding in the Visual Studio, you may use the [Implement Interface](https://docs.microsoft.com/en-us/visualstudio/ide/reference/implement-interface) refactoring to enhance your experience with declaring an interface methods in a class.

+The `FibonacciEnumerator` class should have only `int` private fields.